konekowo/FtcRobotController/TeamCode/src/main/java/team/phantompanthers/README.md

 }
 ```

-## Use comment code in all your methods
+## Use comment code in all u methods

 I don't want to have to debug your code to know what it does if it's confusing, so please use
 comment code in all your methods!!